 Things You'll Learn

 Skills to navigate the wild and the working world.

 Build your knowledge and competency in the management of an adventure recreation enterprise.
 You'll learn about program design, risk management, budgeting, staffing and support operations.

-This advanced skill course focused on methods and skills needed to lead whitewater paddling day trips primarily in rafts.
-You'll engage in hands-on activities that focus on site selection, equipment, logistics, permits, risk management, on-river trip management and group safety.
+In advanced skills-based courses, you'll learn the techniques and skills needed to lead various outdoor programs in, but not limited to, whitewater paddling, rock climbing, mountain biking and more.
+You'll engage in hands-on activities that focus on site selection, equipment, logistics, permits, risk management, on-site trip management and group safety.

 Wilderness First Responder

 Learn how to save lives.
 This course provides the training necessary to become certified in dealing with various aspects and levels of outdoor or wilderness crises in forestry, recreation or any outdoor professionals.